JamesSkemp/words/content/post/upgrading-subversion-and-tortoisesvn-on-windows-(140-to-142).md

 +++
-title = "Upgrading Subversion and TortoiseSVN on Windows (1.4.0 to 1.4.2)" summary = "In this article, we'll be upgrading our Subversion installation from 1.4.0 to 1.4.2." draft = false comments = true date = "2006-11-26T12:00:00-06:00"
+title = "Upgrading Subversion and TortoiseSVN on Windows (1.4.0 to 1.4.2)" description = "In this article, we'll be upgrading our Subversion installation from 1.4.0 to 1.4.2." draft = false comments = true date = "2006-11-26T12:00:00-06:00"